MystenLabs/sui/doc/src/doc-updates/sui-migration-guide.md

 - `sui-system` contains modules that were in the `sui-framework/sources/governance` directory, including all the validator management and staking related functions, published at `0x3` with named address `sui_system`.
 - `sui-framework` contains all other modules that were not in the `governance` folder.
 The framework provides library and utility modules for Sui Move developers.
 It is still published at `0x2` with named address `sui`.
 - `move-stdlib` contains a copy of the Move standard library that used to be in the `sui-framework/deps` folder.
 It is still published at `0x1` with named address `std`.
+- `sui-system` contains modules that were in the `sui-framework/sources/governance` directory, including all the validator management and staking related functions, published at `0x3` with named address `sui_system`.
+- `sui-framework` contains all other modules that were not in the `governance` folder.
+The framework provides library and utility modules for Sui Move developers.
+It is still published at `0x2` with named address `sui`.
+- `move-stdlib` contains a copy of the Move standard library that used to be in the `sui-framework/deps` folder.
+It is still published at `0x1` with named address `std`.

 If you develop Sui Move code depending on `sui-framework`, the `Move.toml` file of your Move package has to change to reflect the path changes: